Asplenium pinnatifidum: Description

 Asplenium pinnatifidum is a small fern with bright green, wrinkled, pinnatifid (lobed) fronds.
 These form evergreen, perennial tufts.
-Notable characteristics are the shiny stem, dark only at the base, and the long-tapering, variably lobed leaf blades.
+Notable characteristics are the shiny stipe (leaf stalk), dark only at the base, and the long-tapering, variably lobed leaf blades.
 The fronds are monomorphic, the sterile and fertile fronds appearing the same size and shape.

 The roots of A. pinnatifidum are not proliferous, so it appears as clusters of leaves springing from a single rhizome.
 The leaves are closely spaced on the rhizome, which is frequently branched.
-The rhizome is about 1 mm in diameter, covered with narrowly triangular scales which are dark reddish-brown or blackish in color, and strongly clathrate (bearing a lattice-like pattern).
-The scales are 3 to 5 mm long and 0.3 to 0.5 millimeters wide, with untoothed edges.
-The stipe (the stalk of the leaf, below the blade) is shiny and dark reddish brown at the base.
-The color fades to green in the upper one-third to one-half of the stipe.
-It is covered in narrowly triangular, dark reddish-brown scales at the base, which diminish into hairs in the upper part of the stipe.
+The rhizome is about 1 mm in diameter, covered with narrowly deltate (triangular) scales which are dark reddish-brown or blackish in color, and strongly clathrate (bearing a lattice-like pattern).
+The scales are 3 to 5 mm long and 0.3 to 0.5 millimeters wide, with entire (untoothed) edges.
+The stipe is shiny and dark reddish brown at the base.
+This color fades to green in the upper one-third to one-half of the stipe.
+It is covered in scales similar to those of the rhizome at the base, which diminish into hairs in the upper part of the stipe.
 It may show narrow wings from the base of the leaf to near the base of the stipe.
 The stipe is 1 to 10 cm long, and may be from one-tenth to one and one-half times the length of the blade.